A Story Of Star Death: Helix Nebula

 Tracing the final stages of a star’s life by watching it expel material.

-Some stars die slowly, giving off puffs of gas and dust known as planetary nebulas to reveal small white dwarfs.
-Much larger stars die suddenly in powerful explosions known as supernovas, blasting gas, dust, and energy out in all directions as they collapse to form tiny neutron stars or black holes.
+Sun-sized stars die slowly, giving off puffs of gas and dust known as planetary nebulas to reveal small white dwarfs.
+Massive stars die suddenly in powerful explosions known as supernovas, blasting gas, dust, and energy out in all directions as they collapse to form tiny neutron stars or black holes.
 The gas and dust expelled by dying stars eventually combines with the remains of others to form new stars, planets, and moons.

 As the dying star at the center of the Helix Nebula exhausted its fuel, it threw off its outer layers as a gaseous wind and transformed into a white dwarf.
 As the glowing shells of gas expand over 10,000 years, they eventually thin out and become part of the interstellar medium.
 Planetary nebulas provide a snapshot of a transitional phase in the life and death of a star.